pbs-assess/TTTworkshop/README.md

 Minimal Working Example of building a Res Doc using [csasdown](https://github.com/pbs-assess/csasdown); just use Sean's built-in example (Anderson?).

+**Guest speaker, 1:15pm** Bruce Patten (PBS) - A data manager's perspective (10-15 mins)

+Technical Report example, including ongoing building of Proceedings for this meeting (Grinnell).

+Overview of the day and plan for tomorrow |

-Simplified version of Pacific Cod assessment, with some exercises for participants (Grandin).
+Probably not needed now (since all covered in the csasdown example): Simplified version of Pacific Cod assessment, with some exercises for participants (Grandin).
 If the model changes and is re-run then the whole document is automatically updated, including figures, tables and values in the text.
 This is especially valuable for assessments conducted annually.

-Technical Report example, including ongoing building of Proceedings for this meeting (Grinnell).

 Maybe: further general tricks, tips and lessons learnt through our ongoing experiences with annual Pacific Hake, Pacific Herring and Pacific Cod assessments, and with the Groundfish synopsis report.
 We are gradually working out the best workflow for such projects.